melowntech/workshop/tutorials/mars-peaks-and-valleys.rst

    $ mkdir /etc/vts/mapproxy/mars-case-study.d
    $ mkdir ~/mapproxy/datasets/mars-case-study

-and extend your mapproxy resource configuration to include these resources:
+and extend your mapproxy resource configuration to include these resources.
+The third line in the following mapproxy resource configuration file (```/etc/vts/mapproxy/resources.json```) does the trick:

 ::